 Soaking in Apple Cider Vinegar

-Some medical clinics to encourage the proper growth of ingrown toenail to recommend to fix some cotton bits or waxed dental floss under the ingrown toenails.
+Some medical clinics encourage the proper growth of ingrown toenails to recommend fixing some cotton bits or waxed dental floss under the ingrown toenails.
 But, not every medical practitioner agrees with this method to treat this problem.

-The American College of Foot And Ankle Surgeons even refute this method as fixing the cotton or dental floss may help in thriving bacteria.
+The American College of Foot And Ankle Surgeons even refute this method as fixing the cotton or dental floss may help thrive bacteria.
 It may even lead to infection and further pain in the ingrown toenail.
-The college recommends soaking the cotton in alcohol before using it if you prefer this method of treatment.
+The college recommends soaking the cotton in alcohol before using it if you prefer this treatment method.

 Apply Antibiotic Ointment

 Using an antibiotic ointment can reduce the pain and promote fast healing of the toenail.
 It also helps in reducing the risk of infection.
-Use the ointment in accordance with the guidance given by the manufacturer of the product.
+Use the ointment following the guidance given by the manufacturer of the product.

 Some of the common ointments you can use include polysporin, Bactroban, and Neosporin.
-After applying the ointment, bandage the affected area as it will help in the healing process.
+After applying the ointment, bandage the affected area to help in the healing process.

 Wear Comfortable Socks And Shoes

 Wearing proper size shoes is best for an ingrown toenail, as tight or improper size shoes are the major cause of the toenail problem.
-The wearing of sandals or slippers is advised if you are facing the problem of ingrown toenails.
+The wearing of sandals or slippers is advised if you face the problem of ingrown toenails.

-Wearing proper shoes or sandals prevent ingrown toenails and also helps in the prevention of worsening of this problem.
-These types of footwears leave ample space in the toe bed, which is essential in this problem prevention and treatment.
+Wearing proper shoes or sandals prevents ingrown toenails and helps prevent the worsening of this problem.
+These footwears leave ample space in the toe bed, which is essential in this problem prevention and treatment.

 Take A Pain Reliever

-Using an over the counter pain reliever is one of the best things you can do for pain-relieving.
-One best product you can use is Acetaminophen (Tylenol).
+Using an over-the-counter pain reliever is one of the best things you can do for pain-relieving.
+One best products you can use is Acetaminophen (Tylenol).
 The side effects of this product are unusual unless you take the overdose.
 When using this product, you should be careful not to use it with alcohol.

-One thing to keep in mind when using the over the counter products is to use them in accordance with the manufacturers’ directions.
+When using the over the counter products, one thing to keep in mind is to use them under the manufacturers’ directions.